tc38147p/Python-Final/README.md

 Blackjack is a card game consisting of a dealer and a number of players.
 This program is a simulation of a real game.

-- Each player is required to put up a bet ammount for the game to begin.
+- Each player is required to put up a bet amount for the game to begin.
-- The ammount cannot be more than you have.
+- The amount cannot be more than you have.

-The dealer will then match that ammount if you win.
+The dealer will then match that amount if you win.

 GOAL - To get 21 , if not , as close as possible.